Mamun104/newman-htmlreporter-postman-collection-automation/README.md

 # newman-htmlreporter-postman-collection-automation

-How to run this project
+How to run this project:

 Clone this project